Day 04 / 04

 Las Vegas RAN (Town Square area)

 Back on the free network in Las Vegas by 8:20 in the morning, the whole towing rig on a Rivian charger with the Tesla Superchargers sitting idle across the lot.
 Trip A about 7,717 and 5,622 kWh cumulative, so the Mesquite to Las Vegas towed leg ran 90.6 miles on 60 kWh, about 1.49 mi/kWh.
-Free via the referral, the kWh added logs when the receipt syncs.
+120.68 kWh added free, a $71.20 list value the referral covered.

 Day four is the run home, and it starts before the heat.
 Out of the Mesquite hotel at 6:08 in the morning, Trip A reading 7,626.8, the same odometer that closed Day 3 the night before.
 Trip B reset, the Ducati still strapped in the enclosed U-Haul, and the truck pointed southwest into the low desert.